 Such operations are carried out using special equipment and auxiliary systems, carry fewer risks and contribute to the speedy postoperative recovery of the patient.

 For many years, the problem of surgical treatment of this kind of spine pathology has been the subject of close attention of neurosurgeons.
-There are currently 2 alternative options of the spinal stenosis treatment in Germany for the cervical and lumbar spinal stenosis: the conservative and surgical ones.
+There are currently 2 alternative options of spinal stenosis treatment in Germany for cervical and lumbar spinal stenosis: the conservative and surgical ones.

 At first, all patients begin treatment with conservative therapy, which consists of observing bed rest, taking non-steroidal anti-inflammatory drugs, vitamin therapy, physiotherapy, massage, as well as epidural glucocorticoids introduction.